khanlab/hippunfold/docs/contributing/contributing.md

 The trained model files we use for hippunfold are large and thus are not included directly in this github repository, and instead are downloaded from Zenodo releases.

+### For HippUnfold versions earlier than 1.3.0 (< 1.3.0):
 If you are using the docker/singularity container, `docker://khanlab/hippunfold`, they are pre-downloaded there, in `/opt/hippunfold_cache`.

 If you are not using this container, you will need to download the models before running hippunfold, by running: